chrismaltby/gb-studio-site/content/docs/project-editor.md

 nextTitle: "Scenes"
 ---

-The default view for the _Project Editor_, as shown below, is the _Game World_.
+The default view for the _Project Editor_ as shown below is the _Game World_.
 This is where you can create your game by combining scenes, adding actors and triggers then building scripting events to add interactions.

 <img title="The Project Editor" src="/img/screenshots/project-editor.png" width="1258">

-Use the _Editor Tools_ to switch between Select, Add, Erase and Collision Drawing modes.
+Use the _Editor Tools_ to switch between Select, Add, Erase, Collision, and Color Drawing modes.

+By default, your project's properties are shown in the _Editor Sidebar_ on the right.
+Here you can set the project name and choose the starting scene.
+This project view is also where initial values for the Player actor are set.
+See the page on [The Player](/docs/player) for more information on the Player.

+## Editor Tools

-In the _Select mode_ clicking scenes, actors or triggers causes the _Editor Sidebar_ to show editable fields specific to whatever was selected.
-Clicking in the background between scenes switches the sidebar back to the _Project Editor_ where you can set the project name and choose the starting scene and position.
+_Select tool:_ Clicking any scenes, actors, or triggers will update the _Editor Sidebar_ to show the properties and scripts for the item you selected.
+You can switch back to the Project's properties by clicking outside of a scene.

+_Add tool:_ You are given the choice of adding a new Actor, Trigger or Scene.
+After clicking any of the 3 options, your mouse cursor will be loaded with a new item.
+You can place the new item by clicking inside the Project Editor, and cancel the action by pressing Escape or selecting another tool from _Editor Tools_.

+_Erase tool:_ All collisions, actors, and triggers will be removed when clicked.
+Scenes are not affected by _Erase mode_.
+To delete a scene, use _Select mode_ and click the scene's background.
+In the _Editor Sidebar_ click the down arrow at the top to reveal the "Delete Scene" button.
+All erase actions can be undone by pressing Control Z.

+_Collision tool:_ Allows you to add collisions to any type of scene using GB Studio's _Drawing mode_.

+_Colorize tool:_ Allows each tile to be given a different palette to use in place of GB Studio's default palette.
+The _Colorize tool_ also uses GB Studio's _Drawing mode_.
+The palettes used here are determined in the _Palette_ tab in the _Project Editor_.
+Clicking this for the first time will prompt if you want to enable color for your project.
+Enabling color to your game will not break compatability with regular GB systems/emulators.

+To look at project properties again from the _Editor Sidebar_, click on any empty space between scenes.

 ## The Asset Viewer

-Using the _Project Navigator_ you can switch between the available views for your project.
-If you select _Sprites_, _Backgrounds_, _UI Elements_ or _Music_ you will be taken to the asset viewer where you can search and preview the assets available in your game.
+You can search and preview all the assets in your game by using the _Project Navigator_'s drop-down list.
+Selecting _Sprites_, _Backgrounds_, _UI Elements_ or _Music_ will bring up the asset viewer for each type of asset.

 <img title="The Asset Viewer" src="/img/screenshots/asset-viewer.png" width="1258">

+The _?_ button will bring up the documentation page for that type of asset.
+The searchbar beside it can narrow down the list of assets to a specific file.
+Pressing _Edit_ will open the selected file using your system's default app setting.

+As with any window in GB Studio, your project assets folder can be opened with the folder button on the top right.

-See the documentation on [Assets](/docs/assets) for more information on how to add new assets and the different requirements needed.
+See the documentation on [Assets](/docs/assets) for more information on how to add new assets.

+## Drawing mode Hotkeys

+Drawing mode is automatically enabled in _Collision mode_ and _Colorize mode_.
+Each hotkey can be previewed by hovering your mouse over the tool, collision-type or palette you want to use.

+**Tools**
+- 8px Brush: 8
+- 16px Brush: 9
+- Fill: 0
+- Hide Triggers/Actors: -

+**Collision Types**
+- Solid: 1
+- Collision Top: 2
+- Collision Bottom: 3
+- Collision Left: 4
+- Collision Right: 5
+- Ladder (Platformer only): 6

+**Colorize Palettes**
+- Use Palette 1: 1
+- Use Palette 2: 2
+- Use Palette 3: 3
+- Use Palette 4: 4
+- Use Palette 5: 5
+- Use Palette 6: 6